-Swale Chess Club meets weekly and caters for all chess enthusiasts, from young to old, novice to expert.
+Swale Chess Club meets weekly and caters for chess enthusiasts, from novice to expert.

 Swale Junior Club is also open.
 Click on the picture below to visit the Junior Page:

 To view the English Chess Federation League Management System, which shows all of the Kent County Chess Association fixtures results, league tables etc: ecflms.org.uk

 Thank you to everyone who participated in last night's Swale Xmas 212 Blitz Tournament.
 The tournament was a grand finale for the club's last night at the Appleyard (Swale Chess Club will be playing their chess at their new venue in 2019).

 The 212 was the biggest I have organised with sixteen participants playing seven games, and four players Trefor; Keith N; Keith H and Chris progressing to semi-final and final play-off games playing at reduced time limits.
 There was no overall winner as both Keiths (Hyde and Nevols) drew their game in the Final and there was no time to play a decider, so the prize was shared.
 Many thanks to guest players: Aurimas, Chris, Peter and Trefor for joining us in the event.

 Earlier in the week on Monday 3 December 2018, Swale scored another win in the KCCA Fuller League beating Medway 1.5-2.5 and rising to third position in the league.

 An accident on the A249 gave Swale a hollow 2.5-1.5 victory against WOK in the Fuller League.
 WOK's board one was unable to arrive at the board before the default time of 20.15 hours due to being held up in the traffic jam on the M2 and A2, made worse by the A249 being shut down.
 However, the highlight of the evening was the victory for Swale on board four for new member Robert Lamb who scored his first victory for the club.